What Are Acrow Props Used For?

 Are Acrow Props The Right Choice For My Support And Scaffolding Needs?

-The adjustability of Acrow props makes them a useful tool for construction and building companies which often work on structures that require vertical support.
+Furthermore, the adjustability of Acrow props makes them a useful tool for construction and building companies which often work on structures that require vertical support.
 Companies who regularly take on repair and renovations of historic structures, for example, will find Acrow props to be indispensable for supporting load-bearing beams while surrounding structural components are repaired.

 They’re also ideal for supporting temporary structures, and shoring up damaged structures.
 However, they’re not always the best choice for general-purpose scaffolding, as it’s harder to build multi-story scaffolds with easy access and platforms for workers.